sfc-gh-miwhitaker/Data_Engineering_Agent/README.md

 ## Quick Start

-1. **Review and Update the Setup Script**
+1. **Review and Configure the Setup Script**
    - Open `Snowflake_Assistant_setup.sql`
+   - Update configuration variables (lines 48-49):
+     - `SET role_name = 'SYSADMIN';` (or your preferred role)
+     - `SET warehouse_name = 'COMPUTE_WH';` (or your existing warehouse)
-   - Replace `YOUR_EMAIL_ADDRESS@EMAILDOMAIN.COM` with the address that should receive notifications
+   - Replace `YOUR_EMAIL_ADDRESS@EMAILDOMAIN.COM` (line ~201) with your email address

 2. **Execute the Script as ACCOUNTADMIN**
    - Sign in to Snowsight as a user with the `ACCOUNTADMIN` role
-   - Run the entire script in the Worksheets UI (the script handles role creation, grants, Marketplace installation, and agent provisioning)
+   - Run the entire script in the Worksheets UI
+   - The script is idempotent and handles role grants, Marketplace installation, and agent provisioning

 3. **Verify the Deployment**
-   - Confirm the `snowflake_intelligence` database, `cortex_role`, and `Snowflake_Assistant_V2` agent exist
+   - Confirm the `snowflake_intelligence` database and `snowflake_assistant_v2` agent exist
-   - Send a test message to the agent and trigger an email via the provided `send_email` procedure
+   - Check that the test email was received
+   - Test the agent by asking: "What were my slowest queries this week?"

 ## What Gets Created

-- **cortex_role** with the minimum privileges required to manage Snowflake Intelligence assets
-- **snowflake_intelligence** database with `agents` and `tools` schemas
+- **snowflake_intelligence** database with `agents` and `tools` schemas (managed by `SYSADMIN` role)
-- Semantic view `snowflake_intelligence.tools.Snowflake_Query_History` combining query and attribution history
+- Semantic view `snowflake_intelligence.tools.snowflake_query_history` combining query and attribution history
-- AI agent `snowflake_intelligence.agents.Snowflake_Assistant_V2` pre-configured with Cortex Analyst, Cortex Search, and email tooling
+- AI agent `snowflake_intelligence.agents.snowflake_assistant_v2` pre-configured with Cortex Analyst, Cortex Search, and email tooling
 - Notification integration `email_integration` and supporting stored procedure for HTML email delivery
-- Marketplace import of the Snowflake Documentation corpus (`SNOWFLAKE_DOCUMENTATION` database)
+- Marketplace import of the Snowflake Documentation corpus (`snowflake_documentation` database)
+- All objects use `SYSADMIN` role following the principle of least privilege

 ## Usage Examples